Swindon Town: Jed McCrory's consortium completes takeover

 Swindon Town's takeover by a local consortium has been completed after being approved by the Football League.

-The sale comes three days after manager Paolo Di Canio
+The sale comes three days after manager Paolo Di Canio quit as manager.

 Banbury United owner Jed McCrory, along with Steve Murrall, Gary Hooper and Callum Rice, have bought 99% of the shareholding in the League One club from Andrew Black.

 "This is a tremendously exciting time to be taking charge of Swindon Town Football Club," McCrory said.

 “Losing our manager [Paolo Di Canio] is obviously a disappointment but, as the result at Tranmere shows, Swindon is bigger than any one person”

 "We are aware of the responsibilities we face taking custody of a club with the heritage of Swindon and we take these responsibilities very seriously."